kavin25/cricket-vscode-extension/README.md

-# cricket README
+# CRICKET README

 This is a VSCode extension which allows you to checkout cricket scores live, from inside your favourite editor.

 ## Features

 - Main Feature
-  - Run `Cmd-Shift-P` on a Mac or `Ctrl-Shift-P` on Windows/Linux and type `Cricket: Live Scores` and press Enter
+  1. Run `Cmd-Shift-P` on a Mac or `Ctrl-Shift-P` on Windows/Linux and type `Cricket: Live Scores` and press Enter
+     - Click on any match and you'll be prompted by VSCode to allow URL to be browsed.
+Click Yes
+  2. Click on `Cricket Live Score` button at the bottom status bar to run extension and then continue
      - Click on any match and you'll be prompted by VSCode to allow URL to be browsed.
 Click Yes

 ## Known Issues